Baba Guru Nanak University: Master plan

 The plans are for it to be modeled along the lines of renowned universities like Oxford and Cambridge, with focus on Punjabi language and Khalsa studies offering faculties in "Medicine", "Dentistry", "Pharmacy", "Engineering", "Computer science", "Languages", "Music" and "Social sciences".
 After a facilities planning meeting in June 2007, High Court (Uganda) Judge Anup Singh Choudry and a group based in Southall, UK known as the World Muslim Sikh Federation have produced a detailed concept plan and blueprints calling for 2500 acre to be set aside for the proposed institution.

 Foundation stone

 The Pakistani government's Evacuee Trust Property Board announced that the university's groundbreaking will commence by the end of August 2016.
-The foundation stone for the university was laid for second time on October 28, 2019 ahead of 550th Guru Nanak Gurpurab.
+The foundation stone for the university was laid for second time on 28 October 2019 ahead of the 550th Guru Nanak Gurpurab.

 Project cost

-Rupees 6 billion is to be spent on construction of Baba Guru Nanak University project in Nankana Sahib.
+6 billion Rupees are to be spent on construction of Baba Guru Nanak University project in Nankana Sahib.